interstar/MTC-CLJ/README.md

 As of version 0.2.0 we have now added a "search" or "query" option which is not the same as pulling.

-`q PATTERN` is a way to search and show all items that contain the PATTERN **without** pulling them to the front of the queue.
+`?
+PATTERN` is a way to search and show all items that contain the PATTERN **without** pulling them to the front of the queue.

 #### IMPORTANT - SAVE YOUR WORK